-This statement applies to personal information collected by Slater Byrne Recoveries website – www.slaterbyrne.com.au.
-Slater Byrne Recoveries is bound by the National Privacy Principles (NPP) in the Privacy Act 1988, which regulates how organisations may collect, use, disclose and store personal information and how individuals may access and correct personal information held about them.
+This statement applies to personal information collected by Slater Byrne Recoveries website – www.slaterbyrne.co.nz Slater Byrne Recoveries New Zealand is bound by the Privacy Act 1993, which regulates how organizations may collect, use, disclose and store personal identifiable information (PII) and how individuals may access, and correct personal information held about them.

-Slater Byrne Recoveries collects personal information in a fair and lawful way.
+Slater Byrne Recoveries New Zealand collects personal information in a fair and lawful way.
 There are two types of information collected from our site users:

-- personal information, provided by users when completing an online form or request for service:
+- personal information, provided by users when completing an online form or request for service; and

-Statistical information is anonymous and no attempts will be made to identify users or their individual browsing activities.
-These aggregate datas will be used to analyse our website performance e.g. which parts of the site users are visiting, which parts have popular content or services, and to measure effectiveness of any advertising we may undertake.
+Statistical information is anonymous, and no attempts will be made to identify users or their individual browsing activities.
+These aggregate data will be used to analyze our website performance (e.g., which parts of the site users are visiting, which parts have popular content or services, and to measure effectiveness of any advertising we may undertake).

 Release of Information

-Personal information may be released when required to, or permitted by law.
-However personal information will not be used for any purpose not related to the services we provide, or for any purpose which is not reasonably expected from us.
-We do not sell, rent or lease our client or customer information to third parties.
+Personal information may be released when required to or permitted by law.
+However, personal information will not be used for any purpose not related to the services we provide, or for any purpose which is not reasonably expected from us.
+We do not sell, rent, nor lease our client or customer information to third parties.

 Use of Information

-Personal information is only used and disclosed by Slater Byrne Recoveries for purposes that are related to its core business functions which include:
+Personal information is only used and disclosed by Slater Byrne Recoveries New Zealand for purposes that are related to its core business functions which include:

 - the recovery of debt;